saralenehan/au-components/confidentiality.md

 	- Do you want any exceptions to these confidentiality obligations?
 	- {{nondisclosing party}} is permitted disclose {{blank widget}}

-Subject as optional inclusion
-	- Do you wish to limit the scope of this confidentiality obligation to _certain kinds_ of confidential information?

 ### Mutual disclosure of Confidential Information.